pipedrive/client-nodejs/README.md

 # Authorization against email and password

 ### Pipedrive.authenticate({ email: 'john@doe.com', password: 'example' }, [fn callback]);
-Fetches the Authorizations objects for the given user against email and password, ```error, data, additionalData``` to the callback.
-This method ultimately returns the API tokens of the user which you can then use to instantiate the API client with, by issuing ```var pipedrive = new Pipedrive.Client('API_TOKEN_HERE')```.
+Fetches the possible API tokens for the given user against email and password, passing ```error, data, additionalData``` to the callback function.
+You can use the API tokens returned by this method to instantiate the API client by issuing ```var pipedrive = new Pipedrive.Client('API_TOKEN_HERE')```.

 # Supported operations for object collections